Newsletter of the European

 Kurashiki, Japan, 19-22 November 2000

-Microgravity related phenomena have always been a part, and not the least one, of the Conference programme, highlighted in ad-hoc sections or embedded in the different sections.
+Microgravity related phenomena have always been a part, and not the least one,

 Interesting papers have been presented dealing with microgravity-related problems.